shejiac/kampungkaki/backend/READMEFORPPL.md

 NOW YOUR DB IS POPULATED WITH SOME INFO

-go to backend/src/helpers/pwd to use relevant functions
+go to backend/src/helpers/volunteer or backend/src/helpers/chat to use relevant functions